evkx/evkx.github.io/content/models/nio/el6/EL6/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
+At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.
 You can adjust how strong regen you get when you lift the foot.
-There are two levels.
+There are three levels.

 ## Exterior